musalbas/.me/index.md

 title: Who am I?
 ---

 My name is Fares Alaboud.
 I'm a first-year computer science student at King's College London.
+I'm active, outgoing, talkative and do my best to be helpful around others.
+I try to be very involved in my course and around campus.
+I tend to be found at tech events such as hackathons and talks, lectures or workshops.

 The list of things I enjoy include:

 **Reading** <br/>